Frequently Asked Questions

 - Time.
 Working with insurance requires countless hours back-and-forth on the phone, email, etc. - precious time that we would rather use serving clients who need our services.

 Although you are paying a premium for a highly-specialized treatment, research indicates that DBT is cost-effective and actually saves money in the long run.
 One study by the American Psychiatric Association demonstrated that DBT decreased mental health treatment costs for clients by more than $20,000 (56%), particularly due to decreased ER visits, hospitalizations, and partial hospitalizations.
-Overall, research demonstrates that although DBT is a significant financial investment, clients who participate in DBT ultimately spend less than they would if they participated in a non-DBT therapy, particularly given that non-DBT therapy would likely last longer and would not prevent the high cost of hospitalizations.
+Overall, research demonstrates that although DBT is a significant financial investment, teens and adults who participate in DBT ultimately spend less than they would if they participated in a non-DBT therapy, particularly given that non-DBT therapy would likely last longer and would not prevent the high cost of hospitalizations.
 You can learn more about the cost-effectiveness of DBT here: https://depts.washington.edu/uwbrtc/about-us/dialectical-behavior-therapy/

 A core piece of DBT is the skills training group.
 This is typically a 6-12-month commitment during which clients learn skills to help them be present in the moment, regulate their emotions, tolerate distress, and interact effectively with others.
 Clients are expected to attend a weekly group and apply the skills they learn in their lives.
 In this respect, the saying “It works if you work it” is very true for DBT - if you want to do something different, you gotta do something different.